robinboncoeur/Art/docs/writing/2DE-1stEd.md

 We moved through the concourse at Sarah’s pace: brisk.
 Sarah's eyes were straight in front of her, purposeful, not looking at anyone.
 Signs.
 Doors.
 Escalators.
 She didn’t hold my hand or hover, but just… stayed close, as if intent on filling space between us others might try to step into.

 The first train was packed and steamy.
 The rain had stopped, but the damp air combined with heat and damp wool, leaving a sour aftertaste of travel sweat and over-worked deodorant.
 Bodies pressed in, shoulders brushing, someone’s backpack zip scraped my arm.
-I planted my feet in the exit area gripping luggage handles, handbag hanging off one shoulder, and felt the old instinct tug at me—fold in, make smaller, disappear.
+I planted my feet in the exit area gripping luggage handles, handbag hanging off one shoulder, and felt the old instinct tug at me — fold in, make smaller, disappear.

 Sarah’s hand landed at my elbow.
 Firm.
 A correction, direction.
 She shifted to the side, away from the open aisle, and I copied her, turned my body so my bag was in front of me.
 It was a tiny thing, but it made me feel less… accessible.

 Sarah’s eyes flicked to my face, her lips tightened quickly in acknowledgement.

 By the time we reached Eagle Junction, the sun had come out.
-The platform heat hit like opening an oven—drying concrete radiated it back up through my shoes.
+The platform heat hit like opening an oven — drying concrete radiated it back up through my shoes.
 I found the ticket office and asked which way, voice too soft in my own ears.

 “Last platform,” the man said, indicating.
 “Ten minutes.”